Is Your Canned Pumpkin Actually Made of Pumpkin?

 You would NOT want to make a Jack-o'-lantern from a Libby's squash.

 Case in point: Libby’s, which produces 85 percent of the world’s canned pumpkin, has come under fire for cultivating its own type of squash.
-Some argue the company is misleading buyers by bragging it sells “100% pure” pumpkin when it doesn’t actually use the pie pumpkins or carving pumpkins you’d find in stores.
+Some argue the company is misleading buyers by bragging it sells “100 percent pure” pumpkin when it doesn’t actually use the pie pumpkins or carving pumpkins you’d find in stores.
+If squash could talk, here’s what it would tell you.

 The thing is, it isn’t that simple.